 According to Gabriella Bennett’s The Art of Coorie (the go-to guide on all things coorie), coorie is defined as ‘the Scottish art of deriving comfort, wellbeing and energy from wild landscapes and convivial interiors.’
 In other words, it’s the perfect ying/yang blending of pairing the outside and in.
 This sense of finding contentment in the outdoors, juxtaposed with a cosy indoor experience will appeal to many Caithnesians (as well as visitors to the far north), and indeed anyone who finds themselves in locations where weather conditions might be described as ‘challenging.’
 Think wind-battered walks along the beach followed by hot chocolate and card games.
 Mornings spent out wild swimming, followed by warm baths and stacks of well-thumbed books.
 Dog walks in the rain, followed by a visit to a local dog friendly cafe.
 All great examples of the coorie lifestyle.

-A day in bed going nowhere and watching all three seasons of The Crown back-to-back on Netflix?
+A day in bed going nowhere and watching all four seasons of The Crown back-to-back on Netflix?
 Not quite coorie – but still fine, if that’s the way you roll 😉 .

 Coorie isn’t just limited, though, to enjoying life outside and inside.
 It’s also about lifestyle choices and adding as many home-spun elements as possible to the mix.
 Buying local wherever possible, and supporting home-grown enterprise.
 Being mindful about our food choices and buying locally-sourced ingredients where we can.
 Foraging on walks for craft materials, and then going home to make something pretty with your treasure trove.
 Here in Caithness, a great example of a family coorie activity might be a hunt for Groatie Buckies – the tiny, revered cowrie shells that wash up along the Caithness coast.